The Ghost Writer (film): Critical response

 Critic Andrew Sarris wrote that the film "constitutes a miracle of artistic and psychological resilience."
 Roger Ebert gave the film a full four stars and declared it was "the work of a man who knows how to direct a thriller."
+Ebert included the film in his Best Films of 2010 list.
 Jim Hoberman of The Village Voice placed the film at #3 on his year-end list and wrote that "The Pianist had its moments, but Polanski hasn't made a movie so sustained in the decades since The Tenant or even 1966's Cul de Sac."
 Jonathan Rosenbaum would later write that "The Ghost Writer is easily Polanski's best film since Bitter Moon, and certainly his most masterful."
 Political analyst William Bradley dubbed it "one of the best films I've seen in recent years" in a review for The Huffington Post that dealt with the film's artistic and political dimensions.
 The Guardian said "Roman Polanski's deft take on Robert Harris's political thriller is the director's most purely enjoyable film for years."

 However, John Rentoul from the UK's The Independent, who describes himself as an "ultra Blairite with a slavish admiration for Tony", and John Rosenthal, from the conservative Pajamas Media, both denounced the film because it was made with financial support from the German government.
 Rentoul also criticized Polanski, describing the film as "propaganda" and a "Blair hating movie".

 Keith Uhlich of Time Out New York named The Ghost Writer the second-best film of 2010, describing it as "what an expertly executed thriller is supposed to be."